On This page

 In South Carolina, nursing home abuse victims are entitled to compensation that makes up for the full extent of their losses.
 You or your loved one may be entitled to financial compensation for:

-• Costs to relocate;
+• Costs to relocate

-• Any medical costs related to the abuse;
+• Any medical costs related to the abuse

-• Pain and suffering;
+• Pain and suffering

-• Mental anguish and emotional distress; and
+• Mental anguish and emotional distress

-• Wrongful death.
+• Wrongful death

 Additionally, in a very limited number of nursing home abuse cases, punitive damages may be available.
 Punitive damages are a form of compensation that is awarded to the victim but is not meant to make up for the victim’s losses.
 Instead, the purpose of punitive damages is to punish the very bad actions of the defendant.
-Punitive damages are only awarded in cases that involved especially egregious conduct.
+Punitive damages are only awarded in cases that involve especially egregious conduct.

-• Help arrange an immediate intervention to get your loved one out of any dangerous situation;
+• Help arrange an immediate intervention to get your loved one out of any dangerous situation.

-• Gather all evidence related to the nursing home abuse case;
+• Gather all evidence related to the nursing home abuse case.

-• Consult with medical experts;
+• Consult with medical experts.

-• Issues subpoenas and use other legal tools to get any information needed from the nursing home;
+• Issues subpoenas and use other legal tools to get any information needed from the nursing home.

 • If necessary, aggressively pursue litigation.